System

 ASE

-class wannierberri.system.System_ASE(ase_wannier, ase_R_vectors=False, **parameters)[source]
+class wannierberri.system.System_ASE(ase_wannier, **parameters)[source]

-Bases: System_w90
+Bases: System_R

 System initialized from the Wannier functions generated by ASE .